christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 - **Action State Heads** identify subject actions and their relationships to objects.
     - e.g., John puts cat on basket, Mark takes cat off basket, Mark puts cat on box

-- **Scene Representation** integrates the initial states and actions, placing them in the context of the ongoing scene
+- **Scene Representation** integrates the initial states and actions, placing them in the context of the ongoing scene, and integrates location changes
     - e.g., John puts cat on basket then leaves room, Mark puts cat on box then leaves room, John returns to room

 - **Belief State Emphasis Heads** maintain subject's mental state from subjects initial state.